SwiftHustle/RightClickGPT/README.md

 - Right-click context menu integration.
 - Configurable prompt format and ChatGPT chat ID.
-- Option to focus on an existing ChatGPT tab if available.
+- Option to use an existing ChatGPT tab if available.
 - Popup for easy configuration of settings.

 ## Installation